mrdayv/notebook/frontend/README.md

-I always have my journal with me everywhere I go but I thought I could make something that will store my thoughts, ideas, things that I did or have to do on my computer while working on it.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.